drshahizan/software-engineering/materials/module4/akim730/readme.md

 ### 8. Reporting and analytics:
 The system should provide detailed reporting and analytics features that enable restaurant owners to track sales, monitor customer behavior, and identify trends.

+## Stakeholder
+### 1. Customers:
+The customers who will use the system to place orders for food from the participating restaurants.

+### 2. Restaurant owners:
+The owners of the participating restaurants who will use the system to manage their menus, receive and fulfill orders, and track their sales and performance.

+### 3. Payment gateway providers:
+The providers of the payment gateway services used by the system to process online payments.

+### 4. System administrators:
+The administrators who will manage and maintain the system, ensure its security, and provide technical support to users.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.